 The Master of Science in Nursing is an online program that provides study beyond the Baccalaureate in Nursing to earn a degree or certificate in the role concentrations of administrator, educator, or practitioner.
 The graduate student in each role concentration completes required core, research, and role specific theory and practicum courses.
+The Nurse Administrator and Nurse Educator programs of study are under revision at this time.

 Admission: Admission is competitive, based on an estimate of the ability of the applicant to complete the program of studies successfully and on the appropriateness of the requested program of studies to the applicant's stated goals.
 A limited number of applicants can be accommodated.
 In cases where there are more qualified applicants than slots available, the Robert E. Smith School of Nursing Graduate Program accepts the most qualified who apply.
 Specific role focus availability is dependent on sufficient enrollment in the specialty area.
-Full-time (four semesters) and part-time (six semesters) plans of study are an option for the nurse educator and nurse practitioner students.
-A full-time (four semesters) and part-time (eight semesters) plan of study is optional for the administrator student.
+Full-time (four semesters) and part-time (six semesters) plans of study are an option for the nurse practitioner students.
 MSN courses are online.
 All enrolled students must have access to a computer, internet connection, and basic computer and internet skills.
 Application deadline is February 1.